-The village of Paracurú is 1.5 hours from Fortaleza, it is an authentic village where you can also enjoy the kite, its cuisine and its way of life, because although it is very visited by the kiter, it has a population of 30 thousand inhabitants approximately and it is perfect for when you finish your kite session to be able to enjoy a good dinner in its varied restaurants and chiringuitos that abound in the center of town.
+The town of Paracurú is located 1.5 hours from Fortaleza, it is an authentic town where you can also enjoy kitesurfing, its gastronomy and its way of life, since although it is very visited by kiter, it has a population of 30 approximately one thousand inhabitants and it is perfect for when you finish your kite session to be able to enjoy a good dinner in its various restaurants and beach bars that abound in the center of town.

-In Paracurú there is a spot in the barracks of Quebra Mar, it is located about 2 km from the town, so you will need to rent a car or a motorcycle, or you can go every day by taxi for just over 4 reais.
-In the spot there is a restaurant (Quebramar) a couple of schools where you can leave your material in a “locked” once you arrive on the first day for 10 reais a day, you have “locked” open or locked, and although it seems I miss your material is safe, so every day you just go to the beach with your swimsuit and your flip flops, having all your material available at any time, as they close when you go last kiter.
+In Paracurú there is a spot in the Quebra Mar barrack, it is located about 2 km from the town, so you will need to rent a car or motorcycle, or you can go every day by taxi for just over 4 reais.
+In the spot there is a restaurant (Quebramar) a couple of schools where you can leave your material in a “locked” once you arrive the first day for 10 reais a day, you have “locked” open or closed with a key, and even if it seems to you I miss your equipment is safe, so every day you only have to go to the beach with your swimsuit and your flip-flops, having all your equipment available at any time, since they close when the last kiter leaves.

-As for the Spot, it is ideal if you like the waves, since it has a reef bottom at 200 meters so the wave breaks away from the shore, and at low tide, 2 hours before low tide and 2 after the high tide, flat water remains for freestyle lovers.
+As for the kitesurf spot, it is ideal if you like waves, since it has a reef bottom at 200 meters so the wave breaks far from the shore, and at low tide, 2 hours before low tide and 2 after from high tide, the water is flat for freestyle lovers.

 More info about Paracuru: